 - Price hikes on Lyrica were not supported by new clinical evidence and accounted for an unnecessary increase in U.S. drug spending of nearly $700 million from 2017-2018 according to ICER.

-See how other brand name drug makers Sanofi, Eli Lilly, Roche and Johnson & Johnson beat Wall Street expectations after hiking prices on American patients HERE, HERE, HERE and HERE.
+See how brand name drug company Johnson & Johnson beat Wall Street expectations after hiking prices on American patients HERE.

-Stay tuned this week as we continue to monitor Q1 earnings announcements from brand name drug companies.
+Stay tuned this week as we continue to monitor Q3 earnings announcements from brand name drug companies.